Journal of Boredom

 2), boredom in the arts (Chapter 3), politics (Chapter 4), and liquid society (Chapter

 5) being subsequent illustrations of the main thesis.
-In chapter 2,
+In chapter 2, Tochilnikova describes two major viewpoints in the

-of boredom: essentialism and constructivism.
-Essentialists view boredom “as
+discussion on the historicity of boredom: essentialism and constructivism.
+Essentialists

-time and across space have experienced boredom” (p.
+people throughout time and across space have experienced boredom” (p.
 38), whereas

 constructivists believe boredom to be a strictly modern phenomenon.
 The author also

-provides a deep linguistic analysis of the differences between Russian and
+provides a deep linguistic analysis of the differences between Russian and Anglosaxon understandings of boredom.
+Chapter 3 describes

-strategy and an attempt to resolve social anomie, and analyses the cases of
+boredom as an artistic strategy and an attempt to resolve social anomie, and analyses the cases of Warhol’s ‘aesthetic of

-them with Russian/Soviet examples.
-In Chapter 4, Tochilnikova discusses boredom
+examples.
+In Chapter 4, Tochilnikova discusses

-‘fun to watch’.
-In the subsequent sections, Tochilnikova expounds on her anomie
+charismatic and ‘fun to watch’.
+In the subsequent sections, Tochilnikova

-theory of boredom by providing examples of terrorism and war, where the
+expounds on her anomie theory of boredom by providing examples of terrorism and

-analysis of anomie and boredom from the perspective of Orin Klapp’s theory of
+provides an analysis of anomie and boredom from the perspective of Orin Klapp’s theory of boredom in the information society.

-create “an anomic crisis of meaning leading to boredom” (p.
-92).
-Constant
+Excess, overload, and unorganized time create “an anomic crisis of meaning

-and this result in boredom which, in turn, further fuels anomie as “it fails to
+turn, further fuels anomie as “it fails to offer structural direction”, and

-offer structural direction”, and because of it “becomes a
+because of it “becomes a

-condition for maintaining
+condition for

-anomie” (p.
-95)⸻it can be called a vicious cycle of boredom and anomie.
+maintaining anomie” (p.
+95)⸻it can be called a vicious

 The book has several major strengths.
 It is nicely

 structured and interdisciplinary.
-As the Tochilnikova described herself: “I
+As the Tochilnikova

-an avid reader of Western literature and philosophy, as a classically-trained
+practicing psychotherapist, an avid reader of Western literature and

-of boredom.
+boredom.
 Some parts of the book constitute a vital contribution to boredom

 studies, especially the introduction of the concept of anomie in the context of